Working for Legal Services in Arkansas

 The Center for Arkansas Legal Services is seeking attorneys to work part-time for the HelpLine project in Little Rock.
 Duties include interviewing low-income clients on the telephone and providing legal advice and brief service.
 Competitive salary based on qualifications and experience.
 Read the full job announcement and download the application form.

 The Center for Arkansas Legal Services is seeking an intake specialist for its HelpLine project in Little Rock.
-Duties include answering the telephone, interviewing clients, typing correspondence, case referrals to attorneys, and other duties as assigned.
+Duties include answering the telephone, data entry, typing correspondence, and other clerical duties as assigned.
 Read the full job announcement and download the application form.

 Legal Aid of Arkansas